 St. Louis, MO

-Home ► Personal Injury Lawyer – All of your Legal Questions Answered ► Do I Qualify to Participate in a Bad Drug Lawsuit? ► Zofran Lawsuit: Anti-nausea Medicine Linked to Birth Defects
+Home ► Personal Injury Lawsuit – All of your Legal Questions Answered ► Do I Qualify to Participate in a Bad Drug Lawsuit? ► Zofran Lawsuit: Anti-nausea Medicine Linked to Birth Defects

 Manufactured by GlaxoSmithKline, Zofran (also known as Ondansetron) was approved for use by the U.S. Food & Drug Administration in 1991 to treat nausea and vomiting associated with cancer chemotherapy, surgery, and radiation therapy.
 It has also been used off-label to treat morning sickness during pregnancy, even though the Food and Drug Administration (FDA) never approved the use of Zofran for morning sickness during pregnancy.